-Important information for all non-members of the Nestlé (Ireland) Pension Fund
+Important information for all active members of the Nestlé (Ireland) Pension Fund

 Nestlé has been providing great pensions for many decades.
 And we want to keep doing that.
-We believe in offering valuable pensions which are fair and available to all our staff.
-As someone who is eligible to join the Nestlé (Ireland) Pension Fund (the Fund), we are writing to tell you of some changes to the Fund.
-These changes are the result of a review of our pension arrangements and the pages that follow outline these changes and the reason why change is essential.
+We believe in offering valuable pensions which are fair and available to all our staff, while at the same time making sure our pension arrangements are affordable for you and Nestlé.
+We have been reviewing our pension arrangements and the pages that follow outline some changes the Company is making and the reason why change is essential.